SHORT RUN VINYL FOR INDEPENDENT ARTISTS, RECORD LABELS, + DJs

 Direct-cut records are made in real time, one-by-one.
 If a record is 16 minutes long, it takes 16 minutes to cut, plus setup time.
-If you are looking for 300 records, we highly recommend going to a pressing plant.
+If you are looking for 100-300 records, we highly recommend going to a pressing plant.
+(100 Minimum Pressing Plants).

 Because each record is cut in real time, we have a maximum of 20 records.
 We can make exceptions depending on our workload and backstock. if you have a specific idea and timeline, let us know and we can see if we can work something out.

 We use a machine to do the actual cutting, but the diamond stylus on the lathe is guided by hand.
 Each record is cut individually and in real time.

 More often than not, the sound quality is comparable to pressed vinyl, but this really depends on the quality of the master.
 Lathe cuts shouldn’t be thought of as the SAME as vinyl from a pressing plant, but rather a handmade alternative.
 Direct-cut vinyl tends to have a bit more surface noise than pressed vinyl and each record may have slight variations or inconsistencies.
 To reiterate, the quality of the record really depends on the files being mastered for vinyl.

 The sound of a vinyl record has characteristics that you might not run into when you master digitally.
 We recommend ordering a test cut before you order a short run.
 For orders above 10 copies, we recommend purchasing a TEST CUT.
 Each test cut is 15 euros and includes a white lined inner sleeve, blank stickers on each side, and one vinyl optimization.